oracle/terraform-provider-oci/website/docs/d/database_exadb_vm_clusters.html.markdown

 * `ssh_public_keys` - The public key portion of one or more key pairs used for SSH access to the Exadata VM cluster on Exascale Infrastructure.
 * `state` - The current state of the Exadata VM cluster on Exascale Infrastructure.
 * `subnet_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet associated with the Exadata VM cluster on Exascale Infrastructure.
+* `subscription_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subscription with which resource needs to be associated with.
 * `system_tags` - System tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 * `system_version` - Operating system version of the image.
 * `time_created` - The date and time that the Exadata VM cluster on Exascale Infrastructure was created.